-- Exposure refers to whether a resource or system is located in an area experiencing direct impacts of climate change, such as temperature and precipitation changes, or indirect impacts, such as sea-level rise. - ✓ Sensitivity refers to how a resource or system fares when exposed to an impact. - ✓ Adaptive Capacity refers to a resource's or system's ability to adjust or cope with existing climate variability or future climate impacts.
+- Exposure refers to whether a resource or system is located in an area experiencing direct impacts of climate change, such as temperature and precipitation changes, or indirect impacts, such as sea-level rise. - ✓ Sensitivity refers to how a resource or system fares when exposed to an impact. - Adaptive Capacity refers to a resource's or system's ability to adjust or cope with existing climate variability or future climate impacts.

-While this formula has been successfully applied to natural systems, some aspects are less appropriate for application in the built environment (i.e., buildings, roads, etc.).
-For example, structures cannot inherently adapt to climate change or other hazards, while natural resources often can (a salt marsh can adapt to changes in sea level by migrating upland, whereas a building cannot).
-Therefore, NPS and WCU have modified the methodology and formula for conducting vulnerability assessments of assets within national parks.
-The new modified formula for the vulnerability of the built environment (assets, infrastructure, buildings, transportation, etc.) is as follows:
+While this methodology has been successfully applied to natural systems, some aspects are less appropriate for application in the built environment (i.e., buildings, roads, etc.).
+For example, structures cannot inherently adapt to climate change or other hazards, while natural resources often can (a salt marsh can adapt to sea-level rise by migrating upland, whereas a building cannot).
+Therefore, NPS and WCU have modified the methodology and formula for conducting vulnerability assessments of infrastructure within national parks.
+The modified formula for the vulnerability of the built environment (buildings, transportation assets, etc.) is: